fossas/fossa-cli/docs/references/experimental/path-dependency.md

 ## What is path dependency?

-Path dependency is a reliance on the file system as the source, as opposed to a package manager registry or URL.
+Path dependency is a dependency, which is sourced from filesystem, as opposed to a package manager registry or URL.
 A path dependency may or may not have transitive dependencies.
+Path dependency is also referred to as `local` or `vendor` dependency by some package managers.

 For example, in the following `go.mod` file, with `gomod` analysis and the `--experimental-analyze-path-dependencies` flag, `fossa-cli` would consider `../vendor/squirrel` a path dependency in the final dependency graph.
 If path dependency analysis is disabled, `fossa-cli` would ignore this dependency completely and only show transitive dependencies originating from `../vendor/squirrel`.
 In such a case, license and copyright obligations originating from `../vendor/squirrel` will not be captured in FOSSA's findings, and subsequent software bill of materials generated.